MaevaEbengue/airport_data/README.md

 # airport_data
-[en] : This project involves analyzing and visualizing airline satisfaction scores to help improve services.
+[EN] : This project involves analyzing and visualizing airline satisfaction scores to help improve services.
 The dataset contains various features related to passenger experiences, such as seat comfort, cabin staff service, and inflight entertainment.
 The analysis includes visualizations, correlation studies, and a predictive model to assess and forecast satisfaction levels.

 **Features Included**